7 Tips To Choose Your Battles and Fight For What Matters

 3. Be supportive as the other person is sharing their views.
 Nod, acknowledge what they are saying, and thank them.

 4. Brainstorm the best solution.
 Make it clear that you care about them and that you want to create a win-win outcome for everyone.
-Work together to brainstorm the best solution, with both your needs in mind.
+Work together to identify the best solution, with both your needs in mind.

 5) Ground yourself in high consciousness (Don’t get angry)